-New NIH public access policy begins July 1
+New NIH public access policy

 June 24, 2025

-A new 2024 National Institutes of Health (NIH) Public Access Policy, announced in December 2024 and originally scheduled to go into effect in December 2025, will now take effect on July 1.
+A new 2024 National Institutes of Health (NIH) Public Access Policy, announced in December 2024 and originally scheduled to go into effect in December 2025, took effect on July 1.
 The new policy requires that authors submit any manuscript that is in whole or part the result of funding by NIH, and that is accepted for publication on or after July 1, 2025, to PubMed Central without embargo.

 Since 2008, NIH has ensured public access to published results of NIH-funded research by requiring researchers to submit their manuscripts to PubMed Central.
 The 2008 policy allowed up to a 12 month embargo period before submission to PubMed; under the new policy, articles must be publicly available without embargo.